Russian Rocket Hits Close To Zelensky, Greek PM - UrduPoint

 Russian Rocket Hits Close To Zelensky, Greek PM

-Kyiv, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2024) A deadly Russian missile strike Wednesday on the Ukrainian port city of Odesa appeared to land near President Volodymyr Zelensky and the visiting Greek prime minister, who described the "intense" moment of the attack.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2024) A deadly Russian missile strike Wednesday on the Ukrainian port city of Odesa appeared to land near the motorcade of President Volodymyr Zelensky and the visiting Greek prime minister, who described the "intense" moment of the surprise attack.

+Greek Prime Minister Kyriakos Mitsotakis said Zelensky was giving him a tour of the Odesa port -- a vital outlet for Ukrainian exports across the Black Sea -- when "we heard sirens."

+"Shortly after, as we were getting into our vehicles, we heard a powerful explosion," he said.

 Ukraine's navy told AFP the attack on port infrastructure killed five people and left an unspecified number of wounded.